310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 He still has many unresolved problems of his own.

-I could just say it’s all 'cause of the Student Council, but eh, it’s too late for that… Nothing'd come out of slamming Eichi-san or Keito-san’s face in.
+I could just say it’s all because of the Student Council, but eh, it’s too late for that… Nothing'd come out of slamming Eichi-san or Keito-san’s face in.

 All it’d do is make my fist hurt.
 This wouldn’t go like a tokusatsu show would, huh…